 Several states, such as Florida, have a two-year statute of limitations for birth injury cases.
 Other states, like Minnesota, provide plaintiffs with four years from the time of the injury.

-Types Of Damages Awarded In Birth Injury Claims
+Types Of Damages Awarded In Birth Injury Lawsuits

 In personal injury claims and lawsuits, the term “damages” is defined as compensation that can be awarded to the plaintiff to recover economic and non-economic losses.